-- Type a single space at the end of each sentence - Do not use bold face for emphasis within text - Do not worry about type of font or point size - We use a comma before the final "and" or "or" in a list of items - Type decimal points midline (ie, 23·4, not 23.4).
+- Type a single space at the end of each sentence - Do not use bold face for emphasis within text - We use a comma before the final "and" or "or" in a list of items - Type decimal points midline (ie, 23.4, not 23.4).
 To create a midline decimal on a PC: hold down ALT key and type 0183 on the number pad, or on a Mac: ALT shift 9 - Numbers one to ten are written out in words unless they are used as a unit of measurement, except in figures and tables - Use single hard-returns to separate paragraphs.
 Do not use tabs or indents to start a paragraph - Do not use the automated features of your software, such as hyphenation, endnotes, headers, or footers (especially for references).
-Please use page numbering - Guidelines on formatting tables are available in the artwork guidelines
+Please use page numbering